aditya8Raj/rocket-trading-bot/README.md

-# Trade Sage
+# Rocket Trading Bot

-Trade Sage is a Discord bot designed to provide trading wisdom and insights to users.
+Rocket Trading Bot is a Discord bot designed to provide trading wisdom and insights to users.
 The bot sends random trading quotes to specified channels and allows administrators to manage quotes and message intervals.

 ## Features